craftcms/docs/docs/3.x/testing/testing-craft/getting-started.md

 installing Codeception and its support libraries.
 :::

-## Step 2: Setting up the required directories
+## Step 2: Create Required Directories

 The Craft module requires a directory setup that is very similar to what an ordinary Craft project [requires](../../directory-structure.md)